jamesbroski/Portfolio2.0/README.md

 Hello!
 Welcome to my Professional Portfolio

 You may find that there is more design and layout put into this portfolio than actual examples of projects completed.
 This is because this is actually my first project!
-The first thing I've ever developed - how fun!
+The first thing I've ever developed - how fun! ** I have created a new 2.0 version with updated design

 The user should expect to see: